liip/django-ansible/README.md

 update one of the config files inside `deployment/`
 * ```deploy.sh```: Deploys the code only and reloads the app server (uwsgi)

+# Multiple environments/systems
+To deploy to multiple different environments (e.g. test/staging/prod) you have to do the following:
+Make a copy of the files `deployment/group_vars/production` and `deployment/production` and adjust them for your new environment.
+Add the name of you new environment to the `hosts:` entry in `deployment/site.yml`.

 # Customization
 You can add additional installation steps by adding Ansible Tasks to your project.
 To do this, create a directory `custom` in the `deployment` directory.
 This is the root directory